 This ingredient serves an important purpose, enabling the solution to penetrate the surface of the skin and reach the hair follicles.

 Propylene glycol, however, has been associated with skin reactions, including itching and irritation.
-For many, this side effect can be difficult to ignore and may put them off using hair loss treatments altogether.
+For many, this side effect can be difficult to ignore and may put them off using hair fall treatments altogether.